jerlendds/token-queries/src/README.md

 ## Resources used

 - https://trends.google.com
-    - For compiling a common search queries dataset sorted by country origin
+    - Used for compiling a common search queries dataset; queries will be sorted by country origin